tylerhcarter/tylerhcarter.github.io/working-with-me.md

 My best times for conversations, meetings, etc, are in the morning.
 You can usually reach out to me asychronously before 9 AM, and for calls and meetings after.

 I reserve afternoons for focus and problem solving.
 Communication after 5 PM is usually 50/50 for responses, but I'll be sure get back to you in the morning (unless its an emergency!).

-## What would be lousy?

-### What might I need your help on?
-This is a chance to be clear about things that you don't do as well.
-For example, you might say, “I tend to be big picture.
-You may need to keep after me to get me down to concrete actions."
-When you show a willingness to share your blind spots, others on the team can help.

-### How might I annoy you?
-### How might you annoy me?
-What are some things that are triggers for me?